TiagoMMDavid/COVIDA/README.md

-# COVIDA - Chelas Open VIDeogame Application
+# COVIDA - Chelas Open VIDeogame Application (PI Project)

 ## Overview
 Chelas Open VIDeogame Application (COVIDA) is a web application that allows users to search and browse videogames with the possibility of inserting and managing them into groups.